 Andrew Reid Wildman

-Andrew Reid Wildman – writer, artist and photographer.
+Andrew Reid Wildman is a writer, artist, and photographer.

 Andrew Reid Wildman also enjoys painting in his free time and has been a best-selling artist, with www.artgallery.co.uk for several years.
 He has a Master’s degree in Victorian Studies from Birkbeck University and as an interpreter and observer of human nature, is always funny, describing life in this beautiful area of Yorkshire through the decades, the people and characters.